EE TV: EE TV rebrand

-In October 2023, it was announced that the service would be renamed to EE TV by December, adapting EE's logo and name.
+In October 2023, it was announced that the service would be renamed EE TV by December, adapting EE's logo and name.
 It is not to be confused with a previous service under the same name that was launched by EE in 2014.
 Along with the rebrand, Apple TV+ was launched on EE TV.

 Hardware

 The very first BT Vision PVR (personal video recorder) in 2007, dubbed the "V Box" and combining IPTV and DTT, with a 160GB hard disk was grey and was initially made by Philips.
 The box can also access standard definition Freeview broadcasts where available.
 Similar to Sky+ and V+ it enabled 80 hours of television programmes to be recorded while watching other live programmes.
 It was announced in 2008 that Motorola would be the new supplier of the boxes.

 The next generation shiny black Vision+ box was made by Pace and released in 2009.
 The original silver Vision+ boxes were of no use as of 30 June 2014; all customers received a free upgrade to YouView, worth £199, if they recontracted for 18 months.
 Users of the black Vision+ boxes were unaffected.

 BT released a Humax set top box (DTR-T1000) in late 2012 offering Freeview HD services, linear VOD HD channels through BT Infinity, and on-demand boxsets, catchup TV and other new features as part of the newly launched YouView service.
 As of February 2024, these old boxes are no longer supported and cannot access internet-based content.
-A new upgraded and fanless box YouView+ (Humas DTR-2100) launched in early 2014.
+A new upgraded and fanless box YouView+ (Humax DTR-2100) launched in early 2014.

 In 2017, the BT YouView+ Ultra HD box (technically a Humax HDR-T4000) was launched as part of the new generation of PVR set-top boxes, competing against its rivals's offerings namely Sky Q and the Virgin V6 box.
 In 2021, the TV Box Pro was launched which added Wi-Fi and HDR support.
 It has 1 TB of storage, double that of its predecessor.
 Following rebranding to EE TV, it is currently offering the EE TV Box Pro (a PVR), EE TV Box Mini (without recording capabilities), and it has also launched EE TV as an app for the Apple TV 4K.